Suzy DeYoung (Co-Founder)

 Since then she has found that she has been able to introduce yoga to many people, who don’t fit the mold of a stereotypical yogi who now enjoy the benefits in ways that people didn’t anticipate, with fun and accessible sequences that are adaptable to most body types, fitness levels, and ages.
 Robyn’s classes are constantly evolving to ensure her students are challenged safely, emphasizing anatomy and alignment.

 Robyn received a BA in Theatre Arts from Fairleigh Dickinson University in 2006.
 She plays ukulele, is married to a SCUBA Instructor, and is owned by two cats.

 Karen Pierce (Co-Founder)

 Karen has continued to deepen her practice over nearly 4 decades and is considered a Master Yoga Teacher.
-She holds many certifications including her 500 e-RYT through Yoga Alliance as well as is a Registered Yoga Teacher School, is a certified Yoga Ed instructor, a certified Professional Yoga Therapist, and a member of the International Association of Yoga Therapists.
+She holds many certifications including her 500 e-RYT through Yoga Alliance as well as is a Registered Yoga Teacher School & Continuing Education Provider, is a certified Yoga Ed instructor, a certified Professional Yoga Therapist, and a member of the International Association of Yoga Therapists.

 For more information about Karen, visit www.innerspacesbykaren.com